 At Rodef Sholom Lisa has been a participant in the Kulanu Committee, whose purpose was to make the synagogue an more inclusive congregation for people with disabilities.
 She additionally is a member of the Chevra Kadisha and serves on the High Holy Day Sanctuary Services Committee.

 Lisa has been active in the area of education and personal development for over 25 years.
 She has worked as a teacher, director of admissions, program manager, life coach and community facilitator.
 As a founder and director of Beyond Borders at Marin Country Day School, Lisa created, managed and executed all aspects of running a cross-cultural program for a diverse group of 4th-6th graders.
 Lisa is a board member of Can Do!, the Dixie School District fundraising organization.
 She holds an M.A. in Education from Stanford.

 Lisa’s contribution to the life of Rodef Sholom has been extensive and well-recognized.
 Besides teaching a Midrasha girls’ group and working on new member integration and senior transportation programs, she filled in as Director of Community Connections during Moji Javid’s maternity leave.
-Having grown up at Rodef Sholom, Lisa states that “I have experienced the power of this synagogue time and time again throughout my many years of involvement.”
+Having grown up at Rodef Sholom, Lisa states that she has “experienced the power of this synagogue time and time again throughout [her] many years of involvement.”
 She expresses the desire to help others access all that she had gained from our synagogue.
-She hopes her Board membership will enable her to be involved in helping others “to see the reality of all that Rodef Sholom can be for them and their families.”
+She hopes her continued Board membership will enable her to help others "find their place at Rodef Sholom and truly feel part of the community."

 David has served on the board of directors of the Osher Marin Jewish Community Center and is currently serving on the governing board of Marin Cancer Care.
 He is also a member of the High Holy Day Sanctuary Service committee at Rodef Sholom.
 David is a physician whose practice serves patients in Marin and Sonoma counties.